Get

 While a cat cannot give your dog parvovirus, both species can become infected from their respective strains of the virus.
 Parvovirus is highly contagious in both animals, can be easily transported on fomites, and can live for weeks to months in certain conditions.

 Aggressive therapy carries a good survival rate for dogs infected with parvo, however, the mortality rate for cats is still fairly high.
-Early and regular vaccinations by your veterinarian is the key to prevention.
+Early and regular vaccinations by your veterinarian are the key to prevention.
 Once infected, animals can only be treated supportively, as there is no exact cure for either virus.

 See Also: